marxjohnson/bfwl/_posts/2015-06-16-migrating-lastpass-to-pass-password-store.md

 ## Conclusion

-Lastpass has invested a lot in the usablitity of its soltution.
+Lastpass has invested a lot in the usability of its solution.
 The browser plugins and Android apps take care of identifying websites and filling in the password for you.  pass is part way there, but still has a long way to go.
 I&#8217;m willing to comprimise on the usability for the peace of mind of holding all my own data.
 However, I wouldn&#8217;t recommend it to anyone who primarily uses Windows, and I wouldn&#8217;t want anyone who&#8217;s not familiar with what GPG is to try and set it up for themselves.
 Once set up with the browser extension, it&#8217;s certainly a decent alternative to Lastpass on Linux, and a pretty good one on Android.